 - Students should be dressed for the weather so that they may play outside every day. - In the winter children need to have winter coats, hats, gloves, snow pants and boots as they will go outside as long as weather permits. - Children need to wear appropriate foot wear for gym and recess.
 Tennis shoes are required for gym class.
 We suggest students keep a pair of tennis shoes in their locker for gym and recess play. - Shoes should be appropriate for recess outdoors.
 High heels, platform shoes, and sandals may inhibit play and promote injuries and should not be worn.
-Flip flops and shoes with wheels are not permitted at school. - Socks must be worn with shoes (toes must be covered) and if sandals are worn, they must have straps on the back. - All clothing should be neat, clean and in good repair. - Skirts and pants must completely cover under garments and be free from holes and tears that reveal skin above fingertip length when hands are at the side.
+Flip flops and shoes with wheels are not permitted at school. - Socks must be worn with shoes (toes must be covered) and if sandals are worn, they must have straps on the back. - Skirts, shorts, and pants must completely cover under garments and be free from holes and tears that reveal skin above fingertip length when hands are at the side.
 Clothing should not be suggestive or offensive.
 Clothing which advertises or advocates violence, death, or illegal practice (drugs, alcohol or tobacco) or may be interpreted as a sexual connotation is not allowed.

-- Tops with spaghetti straps, halter-tops, spandex, muscle shirts, bare midriff shirts, see through clothing, short shorts, short skirts pajamas, flannel pants, fish netting with large loops and shirts containing inappropriate language and logos may not be worn. - Exposed undergarments are not allowed. - Bare midriffs are not to be exposed and shirts must tastefully cover the torso.
+- Tops with spaghetti straps, halter-tops, spandex, muscle shirts, bare midriff shirts, see through clothing, short shorts, short skirts, pajamas (except on pajama days) fish netting with large loops and shirts containing inappropriate language and logos may not be worn. - Bare midriffs are not to be exposed and shirts must tastefully cover the torso.
 (This includes no low-cut necklines or armpits in shirts.
-Tops must cover up to just under the armpit.) - Straps on tank tops must be at least 3 fingertips wide and are not to be shirts that have had the arms cut off. - Cut offs and bike racing shorts (spandex) are not permitted. - All hemlines must be long enough to tastefully cover. - Hats and hoods are not to be worn inside the school. - Any other apparel will not be allowed which the principal determines to be inconsistent with community standards.
+Tops must cover up to just under the armpit.) - Straps on tank tops must be at least 3 fingertips wide and are not to be shirts that have had the arms cut off. - Hats (except for hat days) and hoods are not to be worn inside the school.